thomas-gale/hello-rust/README.md

 # hello-rust
-Delving into a little rust via the motivation of learning it, webGPU and wasm, planning on using https://bevyengine.org/
+Delving into rust via the motivation of learning more about wasm, webgpu and wgsl using https://bevyengine.org/

 ## setup